 NO REFUND POLICY: No refunds are available to any player and or team regardless of the circumstances.
 The League rents its ice sheets from local arena's and commits to building its league schedule based on team and player commitments and their subsequent payments.
 All Players participating take on the full risk of injury without refund.
-Any delay or ban of playing games over any portion of a season of the AIHC by any sanctioned body, including health authorities, government or by an act of god, shall under all circumstances delay the scheduled season until such delay or ban has been lifted.
+Any delay or ban of playing games over any portion of a season of the AIHC by any sanctioned body, including health authorities, government or by an act of god, shall under all circumstances delay the scheduled games and or season until such delay or ban has been lifted.
 The AIHC shall credit teams for any lost game or games that can not be played due to unavailable ice and or the fact that the season can not be extended.
 Such credit shall be applied to the teams account for the following season.
 Teams will be 100% responsible for replacing any of their players who can not carry over / play the following year.
 Once they have recruited and replaced a player, it shall be the Teams responsibility (NOT THE AIHC) to prorate payment back to the replaced player.
 There are no exceptions to the above.
 Players seeking refunds will not be refunded by the AIHC under any circumstances.
 All refunds are team based and not league based.

 PENALTY INFRACTION CEILINGS Players who participate in the AIHC shall only be permitted to incur a maximum of 24 infractions in any one season before facing mandatory expulsion from the league.
 Players who incur their 20th infraction during the season shall be suspended for one game.
 Players who incur their 22nd infraction during the season shall be suspended for two games.
 Any player incurring 24 infractions in one season shall be suspended indefinitely for the remainder of the season and shall not be permitted to partake in the year end playoffs.
 Any player incurring 24 infractions in one season will not be permitted to play the following year without a full review and reinstatement by a majority vote (3 of 5) of the Executive.
 The AIHC is a Sportsmanship Recreational Hockey Club.
 Any player who plays a physical brand of hockey, is aggressive in nature and displays an agitating and or edgy brand of hockey shall not be permitted to remain in this club.
 Players penalties are tallied and reviewed regularly.
 The league will not permit players taking multiple ROUGHING, SLASHING, HI-STICKING, ELBOWING, CROSS CHECKING or other aggressive type of penalties.
 These penalties are considered to be against our CODE OF CONDUCT and players who continually take such infractions will be called in under review by the Executive who have the right to suspend that players playing privileges without refund.
 Players agree to uphold the leagues code of conduct and have no recourse should they violate it.

 GAME FORMAT All games shall consist of (2) periods of running time.
 At the beginning of the ice slot 35 minutes shall be placed on the score clock with clock running.
 Teams will warm up for 4 minutes and be ready to commence play at the 30 minute mark (pucks off the ice at the 31 minute mark) and players lined up at centre ice at the 30 minute mark.
 Goaltenders will remain in the same crease for both periods and do not change ends.
-After the first period the clock will be reset to 30:30 and remain running up until the 2:00 mark, at which time the clock will only stop on whistles for the final two minutes of the game.
+After the first period the clock will be reset to 31:00 and remain running up until the 2 min. mark, at which time the clock will stop on all whistles for the final two minutes of the game.
 Where an opposing team is losing and the team captain instructs the time keeper to run the clock in the last two minutes then running time shall prevail.
 The team who is losing (their captain or manager) can also direct the referee's to run the clock for the final two minutes of the game, otherwise all games shall have the last two minutes stop time.
-Where a game is not being played in a sportsmanship manner, has become rough in the last few minutes of the game second (THE REFEREE'S HAVE THE RIGHT TO) call the game to ands end, send both teams immediately to their dressing rooms (without hand shake).
+Where a game is not being played in a sportsmanship manner, has become rough in the last few minutes of the game second (THE REFEREE'S HAVE THE RIGHT TO) call the game to an end, send both teams immediately to their dressing rooms (without hand shake).
 Where this occurs Referee's and Time Keeper are to immediately notify the League President by text message at 604-834-0950.

 STICK INFRACTIONS Sticks are not permitted to hook or impede an opponent.
 Sticks used to impede opponents progress or movement shall warrant a penalty.
 Any stick used on an opponent above the waist to under the shoulder will warrant a minimum of a single minor penalty.
 Any stick used on an opponent which makes contact from the top of the shoulder and above shall warrant a min. of a double minor penalty to a major and or match penalty at the referee’s discretion.
 (PLAYERS MUST BE IN CONTROL OF THEIR STICKS AT ALL TIMES).
 The referees are to stop play where a player attempts to make contact with the puck above the dasher board height.
-NO PENALTY but the ensuing face-off is to occur as if an icing had taken place to the offending team.
+NO PENALTY on highsticking the puck but the ensuing face-off is to occur as if an icing has taken place to the offending team.
 No minor penalty is to be assessed to a player who attempts to swing at the puck above the dasher board height provided that the offending players stick does not make contact with an opponent.
 The whistle is to be blown immediately,

 SLAP SHOT, SNAP SHOT RECOIL & BODY CONTACT RULES: